belbert/VCVTB/The Book of VCVTB.md

 2) Why was VCVTB created?
 -----------------

-Although there are programs that can be combined together to get the same job done using co-simulation they usually don't have a straightforward workflow.
-VCVTB provides a dedicated holistic approach which saves modellers the time consuming task of combining software programs for BEM and AFN modelling using co-simulation.
-VCVTB still gives full control, by allowing source code level adjustments.
-In addition VCVTB provides intuitive output.
+When studying the overall performance of new and existing buildings, modellers need tools to simultaneously consider building energy use as well as user related aspects such as thermal comfort and indoor air quality.
+VCVTB focusses on a part of this, namely the balance between energy use, indoor air quality and user comfort.
+It was created to study the potential of complex mixed-mode ventilation systems to decrease auxiliary energy use by reappraising the value of natural ventilation and focusing on adaptive comfort.
+Although there are state of the art programs that can be combined together to get this job done using co-simulation, they usually don't have a straightforward workflow and researchers must come up with their own custom solutions.
+In the research field, there was a demand for dedicated simulation tools to stimulate application-oriented research.
+VCVTB attempts to answer this demand.
+It provides a dedicated holistic approach which saves modellers the time consuming task of combining software programs for BEM and AFN modelling using co-simulation.
 Moreover, the user model in VCVTB is unique.
 It allows semi-probabilistic modelling of heat, moisture and carbon dioxide production of synthetic users.
+By allowing source code level adjustments, VCVTB still gives full control.
+In addition VCVTB provides intuitive output.

 3) Hardware Specifications and Software Dependencies
 ----------------------------------------------------